 3.5.22 Non-Pumper Class.
 All private (i.e., non-governmental) Persons and entities that own real property within the Basin, as adjudicated, that are not presently pumping water on their property and have not done so at any prior time.
 The Non-Pumper Class includes the successors-in-interest by way of purchase, gift, inheritance, or otherwise of such Non-Pumper Class members' land within the Basin.
-The Non-Pumper Class excludes (1) all Persons to the extent their properties are connected to a municipal water system, public utility, or mutual water company from which they receive water service, (2) all properties that are listed as "improved" by the Los Angeles County or Kern County Assessor's offices, unless the owners of such properties declare under penalty of perjury that they do not pump and have never pumped water on those properties, and (3) those who opted out of the Non-Pumper Class.
+The Non-Pumper Class excludes (1) all Persons to the extent their properties are connected to a municipal water system, public utility, or mutual water company from which they receive water service, (2) all properties that are listed as "improved" by the Los Angeles County or Kern County Assessor's offices, unless the owners of such properties declare under penalty of perjury that they do not pump and have never pumped water on those properties, (3) all Persons to the extent they own properties within the Basin on which they have pumped water at any time; and (4) those who opted out of the Non-Pumper Class.
 The Non-Pumper Class does not include landowners who have been individually named under the Public Water Suppliers' cross-complaint, unless such a landowner has opted into such class.

 3.5.23 Non-Pumper Class Judgment.
-The amended final Judgment that settled the Non-Pumper Class claims against the Public Water Suppliers approved by the Court on September 22, 2011.
+The Amended Final Judgment that settled the Non-Pumper Class claims against the Public Water Suppliers approved by the Court on September 22, 2011.